austinwindsor/MSCS/CS7280/Lesson1/Text-Notes.md

 # Lesson 1 Reading
-Assigned reading for week 1 2021/8/23 is chapter 1 of (*"Network Science"* by Albert-laszlo Barabasi)[http://networksciencebook.com/].
-I'll go ahead and cover (Chapter 0)[http://networksciencebook.com/chapter/0], the Personal Introduction as well.
+Assigned reading for week 1 2021/8/23 is chapter 1 of [*"Network Science"* by Albert-laszlo Barabasi](http://networksciencebook.com/).
+I'll go ahead and cover [Chapter 0](http://networksciencebook.com/chapter/0), the Personal Introduction as well.

 ## Chapter 0: Personal Introduction
 The author wishes to strongly convey that the rapid growth of network science into the world-tier frontier field that it is today was not inevitable, easy nor straightforward.
 He demonstrates by way of personal anecdotes.